 The iconic bridge

-Stari Most, the iconic bridge that has become a symbol in the city.
 It’s ok you won’t need to go and look for it; you will probably find yourself crossing and recrossing the bridge more times than you can count.
 The bridge was destroyed in the war and then rebuilt using traditional Ottoman materials and techniques.
 It has a small museum dedicated to it; I didn’t find the museum too interesting, although I’m not really a museum person anyway.

-No I hate shopping too, but like the bridge it is hard to avoid.
+No I hate shopping too but, like the bridge, it is hard to avoid.
 There are good prices to be found if you enjoy that sort of thing; even I succumbed to a purchase of two silk scarves for a bargain five euros each.

 3. Kriva Cuprija